Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/RemoteCmds/README-EN.md

 Here we have some tips about __CIA Triad__

 ##### ~avatar
 __🤫 Confidenciality__

 • To Remember 🤔
     Only the right people should be able to see important information.

 • To Prevent ⚠️
     Keep information safe so only the right people can see it.

 • To Protect 🔰
     ✔︎ Two factor authentication
     ✔︎ Access control
     ✔︎ Cryptography
 ##### ~

 ##### ~avatar
 __🤝 Integrity__

 • To Remember 🤔
     Information should always be correct and not changed in a sneaky way.

 • To Prevent ⚠️
     Make sure information stays correct and isn’t secretly changed.

 • To Protect 🔰
     ✔︎ Hashing
     ✔︎ Digital signatures
     ✔︎ Keys
 ##### ~

 ##### ~avatar
 __🗓️ Availability__

 • To Remember 🤔
-    nformation should be ready and easy to get when you need it!
+    Information should be ready and easy to get when you need it!

 • To Prevent ⚠️
     Keep information available so it can always be used, even if something goes wrong!

 • To Protect 🔰
     ✔︎ Backup
     ✔︎ Redundancy
     ✔︎ Fault tolerance
 ##### ~

 ![Mission_3](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/RemoteCmds/Parking_Pases.gif?raw=true "Mission 3")